 Willie Nelson | Marymoor Park | Photo by Alan Crick

-The Stay Home, Stay Healthy measures restricting all gatherings and events are serious and are needed to slow the growth of infections and to save lives.
-They also have a tremendous impact on people in the creative community.
-As we all move into this new reality, our first phase is to support each other and protect our health and financial stability during an enormous change.
+Playing your part in the statewide Stay Home, Stay Healthy measures restricting all gatherings and events will help slow the growth of infection and save lives.
+As you know, these practices have a tremendous impact on those of us within the creative community.
+As we move into this new reality, our first step is to support each other in protecting our health and financial stability during this time of enormous change.

 Congress approved the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) on 3/27/20 that includes individual checks to American households.
-Most adults will get $1,200, and children under 16 $500, although some would get less, based on income.
+Most adults will get $1,200, and children under 16, $500.
+Some individuals will get less, based on income.
 You do not need to do anything to apply.
-You can check these FAQ.

-Apply for unemployment: If you’re unemployed to due to the coronavirus, whether from layoff, reduced hours, or the mandatory closures, apply for unemployment benefits which can partially replace your regular earnings.
+If you’re unemployed to due to the coronavirus, whether from layoff, reduced hours, or mandatory closures, you should apply for unemployment benefits.

 - Here is the latest WA Employment Security Department FAQ on unemployment benefits in our state.

-- The CARES Act bill passed 3/27/20 improves unemployment benefits, including providing an additional $600 per week for the next four weeks, providing an additional 13 weeks of federally funded benefits, and expanding eligibility to include workers in the gig economy and self-employed workers.
+- The CARES Act bill passed 3/27/20 improves unemployment benefits with an additional $600 per week (extended through July 31).
+It also provides an additional 13 weeks of federally funded benefits and expands eligibility to workers in the gig economy and the self-employed.

 - US CARES Act Unemployment FAQ with specific sector explanations of some of the unemployment expansions including: